Back to Podcast

 The reason I focus on local business owners is because many of them market to multiple cities.
 That might be a lawyer, a doctor, or a home service provider such as a plumber, window installer, or gate repair specialist.

 Many of these businesses cover an entire county or even a large metro area.
-Ideally, their websites should have what are called city pages — unique pages of content dedicated to a specific service in a specific geographic area.
+Ideally, their websites should have what are called city pages—unique pages of content dedicated to a specific service in a specific geographic area.

 That level of specificity gives Google something it can rank.
 If a page is highly relevant and geographically specific, Google will eventually reward it.

-For people who aren’t specialists, ranking simply means showing up on page one of Google.
 If you’re not on page one, you may as well not exist if your goal is to get search traffic.

 If a local business serves more than two or three cities, then it should usually have a dedicated city-specific landing page for each service in each city.